What is the application process?

 or emailed to .
 The additional materials required must be RECEIVED no later than 5:00 pm est .

 What constitutes a complete application packet?

-Submit an OFFICIAL TRANSCRIPT with grades and cumulative GPA posted through the Spring 2014 semester.
+Submit an OFFICIAL TRANSCRIPT with grades and cumulative GPA posted through the latest Fall semester.
 (It must be OFFICIAL)

 What is the value of the scholarship award?

 The number of recipients and the amount of each scholarship may vary from year to year due to fluctuations in the Fund`s value and/or applicable document restrictions.
-Subject to the trust terms, the awards are only to be applied to the cost of tuition, fees, books and supplies and should not exceed these costs.
+Subject to the trust terms, the awards will be applied to the cost of tuition, fees, books and supplies and should not exceed these costs.
 Scholarship awards must be used in the year they are awarded.

 - What schools can a recipient attend?